-- the circumference of a circle is quicker and more accurate than measuring it directly (e.g., with a string). - The distance from any point on a circle to its centre is always the same.
+- The distance from any point on a circle to its centre is always the same.
 This distance is a circle's radius (r). - The diameter (d) of a circle is the longest distance from one side of a circle to another.
 The diameter will always pass through the centre of the circle, and so will be the same as two radiuses (r) (also called radii).
-This relationship can be expressed symbolically as (d = 2r) or $(r = d \div 2)$. - The perimeter of a circle its distance around is called its circumference (C).
+This relationship can be expressed symbolically as (d = 2r) or (r = d ÷ 2). - The perimeter of a circle its distance around is called its circumference (C).
 The circumference of a circle is a little more than 3 times the length of the diameter, or a little more than 6 times the length of the radius.
 This ratio is constant and is described using the Greek symbol π (spelled pi and pronounced like pie).
-This relationship can be expressed symbolically as ($C = \pi d$) or, equivalently, as ($C = \pi 2r$). - Pi (π) is equal to $\frac{c}{d}$, which is a very important relationship, used in many math and physics formulas.
+This relationship can be expressed symbolically as (C = πd) or, equivalently, as (C = π2r). - Pi (π) is equal to ^c/d, which is a very important relationship, used in many math and physics formulas.
 It is approximately equal to 3.14159, but it is an irrational number, which means that it can never be exactly calculated: the decimals never end, and it cannot be represented precisely as a fraction.